The Valiant (1929 film): The condemned man's mother, sister and sister's fiancé

 Another title card: "Meanwhile------in a far-away home...."
-In the backyard of a modest old countryside house, a young woman (Marguerite Churchill) is attending to her collie dogs, while her wheelchair-bound mother (Edith Yorke) is sitting nearby.
-A young man (John Mack Brown) arrives and greets the mother as "Mrs. Douglas.”
+In the backyard of a modest old countryside house, a young woman is attending to her collie dogs, while her mother is sitting nearby.
+A young man arrives and greets the mother as "Mrs. Douglas.”
 She addresses him as "Robert" and tells him that it was on a nice day like this that she last saw her son Joe, and one such s day she always hopes to see him again.
 Robert hands her "your Columbus paper" and goes to greet the young woman, "Mary", who calls him "Bob".
 He attempts to help Mary bathe one of the collies, but Laddie slips out of her grasp.
 When she falls trying to catch the dog, Bob kisses her long and hard, tells her he loves her and asks if she loves him.
 “I thought so”, she replies, and he tells her she will never be sorry.
 “I hope you won’t be”, she answers.
 Their mood is somber rather than cheerful.
 Although they may be referring to a proposal that happened off camera, the conversation and tone suggest that they have been lovers.

 Mary's mother calls to them and shows them a photograph of "James Dyke" in the paper with the headline "CRIME DOESN'T PAY / Condemned Man's / Story Of His Life As / It Should Have Been / A LESSON TO YOUTH ON FOLLY OF CRIME / By The Man of Mystery".
 She tells them that he looks like the long-lost Joe, but Mary says that it must be a mistake.
 “Listen to what Bob has to tell you.”
 Bob asks for Mary’s hand in marriage, and Mary assured her mother that they will all live together afterwards.

 The condemned man arrives at his final destination

 The next title card describes "Gray walls, claiming their forfeits of liberty------and life."
 Prisoners are seen laboring in a field outside the prison and, as they return to the mess hall for a meal, a stage above the dining area features an orchestra consisting of African-American prisoners playing dance music for the prisoners as they eat.

 "Dyke" has been transferred to this prison to await his execution.
-He is brought to the office of the warden (DeWitt Jennings) who asks him about any family members whom he might like to contact, but the condemned man replies that he has no one, no mother or father or sister or wife or sweetheart, and his name is Dyke.
+He is brought to the office of the warden who asks him about any family members whom he might like to contact, but the condemned man replies that he has no one, no mother or father or sister or wife or sweetheart, and his name is Dyke.
 Leaving the office, he hears the jaunty melody resonating from the dining area and says, "I didn't know you had music... here".